candidpartners/candid-labs-site/src/pages/products/index.md

 image: /img/rockets.jpg
 heading: Enterprise Cloud Automation
 description: >-
-  The Volker Cloud Automation Platform provides DevOps and migration teams with Planning, Provisioning, and Compliance capabilities to facilitate factory scale cloud initiatives.
-As an integral part of Candid Cloud Factory, Volker makes it easy to specify and auto-generate the infrastructure components you want to deploy, allowing enterprises to transition to the cloud efficiently, consistently, and securely.
+  Plan, Provision, and ensure your entire cloud migration journey is compliant with organizational and regulatory standards.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/screen-shot-2019-03-02-at-11.36.24-pm.png
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a